loading…

 Ask one to fix a bug and it starts editing code immediately - before understanding the system, before considering alternatives, before verifying assumptions.
 It's not stupid; it's a predictive model doing what predictive models do: fill in gaps and race to an answer.

-You can add system prompts: "plan before coding," "gather context first."
-But as conversations grow, those instructions fade into the background.
+You can add system prompts or skills: "plan before coding," "gather context first," "follow our architecture guidelines."
+But system prompts fade as conversations grow.
+Skills front-load all guidance at once - which works for simple tasks but breaks down when the task is long and the guidance is complex.
 The agent reverts to its default: assume, predict, jump to conclusions.

 The result: inconsistent quality that depends on how much you babysit the agent.